sidharth74659/Personal-Blog/tailwind.md

       purge: {enabled : true, content: ['./public/*.html']},

 - where the value of `content` is the location of your `.html` file that you are using the tailwind in...
-If there are multiple html files, you can add them inside the `content` array
+If there are multiple html files, you can add them inside the `content` array.

 - And then in terminal :